kishankumar8/DSA-Leetcode-question/README.md

 upload all  the solved questions of leetcode.

-# easy and logic based
+# easy and logic based question.
 -> two sum